fstromback/mymake/README.md

 in a configuration file.
 The global `.mymake`-file is evaluated before any local files.
 Any variables originating from the command-line are applied last.

+By default, mymake defines either the option `windows` or `unix` so that files can detect what kind of platform are being used easily.

 ## Variables used by mymake

 These variables are used by mymake to understand what should be done: